performance/HiSayCheese/CONTRIBUTING.md

 ### Branching Strategy

-*   Create your feature branches from the `main` branch (or `develop` if it's the primary development branch).
+*   Create your feature branches from the `main` branch.
 *   Name your branches descriptively, e.g., `feature/add-new-filter` or `bugfix/fix-login-issue`.

 ### Commit Messages

 *   Use clear and concise commit messages.
-*   Follow conventional commit formats if the project uses them (e.g., `feat: add user profile page`, `fix: resolve issue with image upload`).
+*   Follow conventional commit formats (e.g., `feat: add user profile page`, `fix: resolve issue with image upload`).
 *   A good commit message should briefly explain *what* was changed and *why*.

 ### PR Checklist

 Before submitting your PR, please ensure you have:

-1.  **Forked the repository and created your branch from `main` (or `develop`).**
+1.  **Forked the repository and created your branch from `main`.**
 2.  **Made your changes in a separate branch.** Do not commit directly to `main` in your fork if you intend to send a PR.
 3.  **Followed the coding style guides** for the project.
+4.  **Run linters and formatters** and fixed any issues.
-4.  **Added relevant tests** for any new features or bug fixes.
+5.  **Added relevant tests** for any new features or bug fixes.
-5.  **Ensured all tests pass** locally (e.g., `pytest` for backend; verify frontend testing strategy).
+6.  **Ensured all tests pass** locally (e.g., `pytest` for backend; verify frontend testing strategy).
-6.  **Run linters and formatters** and fixed any issues.
+7.  **Updated documentation** if your changes affect user-facing features or how developers build/run the project.
-7.  **Tested your changes end-to-end.** This means verifying that your changes work as expected within the entire application flow, not just in isolation.
+8.  **Tested your changes end-to-end.** This means verifying that your changes work as expected within the entire application flow, not just in isolation.
 For example, if you changed a backend API, ensure the frontend that consumes it still works correctly.
-8.  **Written a clear and detailed PR description.** Explain the problem you are solving and the changes you made.
+9.  **Written a clear and detailed PR description.** Explain the problem you are solving and the changes you made.
 Include screenshots or GIFs if they help illustrate UI changes.
-9.  **Linked any relevant issues** in your PR description (e.g., "Closes #123").
+10.  **Linked any relevant issues** in your PR description (e.g., "Closes #123").
-10. **Updated documentation** if your changes affect user-facing features or how developers build/run the project.

 Once you've submitted your PR, a team member will review it.
-Please be responsive to any feedback or questions.

 Thank you for contributing!
 ```